Barred Rock: Eggs, Height, Size and Raising Tips

 Background and History of Barred Rock

-As one of the oldest domesticated chicken breeds in our country, the barred has some element of mystery to its history.
-The barred ancestors made an appearance at a breed show in Boston, MA in 1849.
+As one of the oldest domesticated chicken breeds in our country, the Barred has some element of mystery to its history.
+The ancestors of the Barred Rock breed made an appearance at a breed show in Boston, MA in 1849.
 It then disappeared for twenty years.
 In 1869 the barred chicken breed magically reappeared.

 Mr. Upham of Massachusetts claims to have bred Java hens and barred roosters to create the Barred Rock prototype in 1869.
 There are claims by others who take responsibility for creating the prototype but Upham is given credit as the forefather.